Markus-Hefner/Portfolio-Project-1/README.md

 - On the right-hand sidebar of the "Code"-page find a section called "Deployments" and click on "github-pages".
 - You will find a box labelled "Latest deployments" as well as a list of all deployments so far.
 Open the website by clicking on the link in the "Latest deployments"-box.

+## Credits

+- All images on the site are free images from pexels.com.
+- The png-graphic that was used to create the favicon was from the website clipartmax.com.
+- I used the Asterisk wildcard selector, its properties as well as its comment from the "Love Running" Walktrough Project.
+- I also used the basic comments from the "Love Running" Walktrough Project to structure my project in the beginning but edited them and added some more as necessary as I progressed.

+All other content was written by the developer.